vacp2p/rfc/content/docs/rfcs/24/README.md

 name: Status Community Directory Curation Voting using Waku v2
 status: raw
 tags: waku-application
+description: A voting protocol for peers to submit votes to a smart contract.
+Voting is immutable, which helps avoid sabotage from malicious peers.
 editor: Szymon Szlachtowicz <szymon.s@ethworks.io>
 ---

-This spec is a proposition for a voting protocol over Waku V2.
+# Abstract
+This specification is a voting protocol for peers to submit votes to a smart contract.
+Voting is immutable, this will help avoid sabotage from malicious peers.

 # Motivation